Dr Michael Snyder on Using health Data to Keep People Healthy

 At Yale, Snyder and his lab helped to develop many of the tools undergirding functional genomics, including RNA-Seq, one of the two pillars of transcriptomics (alongside microarrays).
 Snyder is also known in the world of personalized medicine for having discovered through genomic analysis of his own blood that he was at high risk for Type 2 diabetes, which he later did develop, but controlled through exercise and diet.
 That work to create an “integrated personal omics profile” (iPOP) was later described in a 2012 Cell article.
 Eric Topol of the Scripps Research Institute called it “a landmark for personalized medicine” and an “unprecedented look at one person’s biology, showing what can be accomplished in the future.”

 Snyder is the author of a 2016 book from Oxford University Press called Personalized Medicine: What Everyone Needs to Know.
 And he has founded or co-founded numerous life sciences companies, including:

 - Personalis (precision oncology through liquid biopsies of tumors)

 - SensOmics (genomics + machine learning to screen for childhood conditions such as autism)

-- Qbio (membership-based access to “BioVault” platform gathering numerous biomarkers to predict health risks and recommend healthy habits)
+- Qbio (membership-based access to “BioVault” platform gathering numerous biomarkers to predict health risks and recommend healthy habits with health data)